DSM-UTS/data-code/_getting-started/01-getting-started.md

 title:  Getting started
 excerpt: How you get ready
 order: 1
-last_modified_at: "July 14, 2019"
+last_modified_at: "July 15, 2020"
 ---

 ## What you need to do to get ready

-To truly benefit from this subject you will need to participate actively in class but also **online** and **on your own computer**.
+To truly benefit from this subject you will need to participate actively during the tutorial  but also **on your own on your computer**.

 ### Before week 2

 The first thing that you will need to do is to download the Python interactive notebooks from [here](https://code.research.uts.edu.au/143852/code-as-literacy-jupyter-notebooks/-/archive/master/code-as-literacy-jupyter-notebooks-master.zip) and upload them in your own CloudStor (the notebook files are in a subfolder and end with `.ipynb`).
 [This page](/getting-started/02-jupyter-notebook) will help you to understand how to do it.

-### Before week 3

-The most interesting coding activities will require that you install a Python distribution (we strongly suggest Anaconda) on your own computer.
-[This page](/getting-started/anaconda) will help you to understand how to do it.

 ## What you can do to get even readier